abdulmuhaimint/neotools/README.md

 # Neotools

-A cli tool for devs
+Neotools is a cli tool made for boilerplating and scaffolding projects.
+Currently available templates and scaffolds
+1) Devops

+More coming soon

 ### Installation and execution
 ```